grafana/metrictank/docs/metadata.md

   metrics all at once the indexing can [put backpressure on the ingestion](https://github.com/raintank/metrictank/blob/master/docs/operations.md#ingestion-stalls--backpressure), meaning less metrics/s while indexing is ongoing.
 * Indexing to ES often tends to fail when doing many index operations at once.
-  In this case we just reschedule to index the metricdef again in between 30~60 minutes.
+  In this case we just reschedule to index the metricdef again within the next retry-interval.
   If you send a bunch of new data and the metrics are not showing up in ES yet, this is typically why.